Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

-However, planning overnight backpacking trips requires a longer time investment (both planning and trail time)...
+Planning a backpacking trip requires a longer time investment (both planning and trail time)...

 If you're just getting started with overnight hikes, base camping might be best.

-But a multiday backpacking trip also yields a much bigger payoff:
+A multiday backpacking trip also yields a much more robust payoff.

 Nothing gives you deeper satisfaction than gazing at a mountain peak or leafy ridge from the peacefulness of your camp site, knowing that you got yourself AND your gear there using the strength of your legs and your trail smarts.